frozenspider/newton/USAGE.md

 (NOTE: So far, only 3D case is supported)

-Executes one step of power transformation (computation of approximation) for the selected members of the given polynomial equations
+Executes one step of power transformation (computation of approximation) for the selected members of the given power equations

 Input format, sequentially: